Are you trying to find love in South Carolina?

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
 For South Carolina, that meant a total of 38 cities.

-Read on to see why West Columbia is the talk of the town while Fort Mill is probably a bit on the boring side.
+Read on to see why Clemson is the talk of the town while Fort Mill is probably a bit on the boring side.

 West Columbia is a city and commuter town in the suburban eastern sections of Lexington County, South Carolina, United States.
 According to the 2010 census, the population was 14,988.
 It is a part of the greater Columbia, SC metropolitan statistical area.